Choices and a Voice

 Historically, females have been most often victimized by someone they knew.

 Females who are 20-24 years of age are at the greatest risk of nonfatal intimate partner violence.
+Most cases of domestic violence are never reported to the police. |

 Do you know someone who is involved in a domestic violence relationship?